 - A. Requirement.
-A person required to report under this chapter shall: - (1) Develop, implement, and maintain a written biological agent incident response plan; - (2) Review the plan annually and revise the plan as necessary; and - (3) Submit a copy of the plan and any amendments to the plan to the: - (a) Emergency management director in the local jurisdiction where the biological agent is located; and - (b) BAR Program. - B. A person required to submit a biological agent incident response plan shall: - (1) Coordinate the biological agent incident response plan with any facility-wide plans; - (2) Keep the biological agent incident response plan current to reflect actual procedures and practices; - (3) Locate and maintain the biological agent incident response plan in the workplace; - (4) Make the biological agent incident response plan available to employees; - (5) Ensure that the biological agent incident response plan fully describes the response procedures for: - (a) The theft, loss, or release of a biological agent; - (b) Inventory discrepancies;

-(c) Security breaches, including in computer information systems;

-(d) Severe weather and other natural disasters;

-(e) Workplace violence;

-(f) Bomb threats;

-(g) Suspicious packages;

-(h) Emergencies such as:

-(i) Fire;

-(ii) Gas leaks;

-(iii) Explosions; and

-(iv) Power outages;

-(i) Use of PPE;

-(j) Use of onsite emergency equipment to protect both the facility and personnel;

-(k) Employees to follow when performing:

-(i) Rescue or medical duties;

-(ii) Emergency medical treatment; and

-(iii) First aid;

-(l) Emergency evacuation, including:

-(i) Type of evacuation;

-(ii) Exit route assignments;

-(iii) Safe distances; and

-(iv) Places of refuge;

-(m) Decontamination; and

-(n) Site security and control;

-(6) Ensure that the plan includes procedures that explain the:

-(a) Risks and hazards associated with any biological agent on the premises; and

-(7) Ensure that the plan contains the following information: (a) The name and contact information for home, work, and emergencies, for the: (i) Responsible official; and (ii) Alternate responsible official; (b) Where applicable, the name and contact information for: (i) The building owner and manager; (ii) Tenants; and (iii) The official in charge of the building's physical security; (c) Personnel roles and lines of authority and communication; (d) Planning and coordination with local emergency responders; and (e) A list of the PPE available and where the PPE is located in the facility; (8) Conduct drills or exercises at least annually to test and evaluate the effectiveness of the plan; (9) Notify the emergency management director in the local jurisdiction where the biological agent is located and the BAR Program: (a) Before a drill or exercise is conducted; and (b) When a biological agent incident has occurred; (10) Prepare a report of the results of a drill, exercise, or biological agent incident; (11) Review a report of the results of a drill, exercise, or biological incident to determine if the plan requires revision; and (12) Within 10 days after a drill, exercise, or biological agent incident, submit a copy of the report to the: (a) Emergency management director in the local jurisdiction where the biological agent is located; and (b) BAR Program.
-C. Monitoring Compliance.
-When a person submits a biological agent incident response plan to the BAR Program, the BAR Program shall: (1) Review the plan for compliance with this chapter; and

-(b) Actions to contain the biological agent;
+A person required to report under this chapter shall: - (1) Develop, implement, and maintain a written biological agent incident response plan; - (2) Review the plan annually and revise the plan as necessary; and

+- (3) Submit a copy of the plan and any amendments to the plan to the:

+- (a) Emergency management director in the local jurisdiction where the biological agent is located; and

+- (b) BAR Program.

+- B. A person required to submit a biological agent incident response plan shall:

+- (1) Coordinate the biological agent incident response plan with any facility-wide plans;

+- (2) Keep the biological agent incident response plan current to reflect actual procedures and practices;

+- (3) Locate and maintain the biological agent incident response plan in the workplace;

+- (4) Make the biological agent incident response plan available to employees;

+- (5) Ensure that the biological agent incident response plan fully describes the response procedures for:

+- (a) The theft, loss, or release of a biological agent;

+- (b) Inventory discrepancies;

+- (c) Security breaches, including in computer information systems;

+- (d) Severe weather and other natural disasters;

+- (e) Workplace violence;

+- (f) Bomb threats;

+- (g) Suspicious packages;

+- (h) Emergencies such as:

+- (i) Fire;

+- (ii) Gas leaks;

+- (iii) Explosions; and

+- (iv) Power outages;

+- (i) Use of PPE;

+- (j) Use of onsite emergency equipment to protect both the facility and personnel;

+- (k) Employees to follow when performing:

+- (i) Rescue or medical duties;

+- (ii) Emergency medical treatment; and

+- (iii) First aid;

+- (l) Emergency evacuation, including:

+- (i) Type of evacuation;

+- (ii) Exit route assignments;

+- (iii) Safe distances; and

+- (iv) Places of refuge;

+- (m) Decontamination; and

+- (n) Site security and control;

+- (6) Ensure that the plan includes procedures that explain the:

+- (a) Risks and hazards associated with any biological agent on the premises; and

+- (b) Actions to contain the biological agent;

+- (7) Ensure that the plan contains the following information:

+- (a) The name and contact information for home, work, and emergencies, for the:

+- (i) Responsible official; and

+- (ii) Alternate responsible official;

+- (b) Where applicable, the name and contact information for:

+- (i) The building owner and manager;

+- (ii) Tenants; and

+- (iii) The official in charge of the building's physical security;

+- (c) Personnel roles and lines of authority and communication;

+- (d) Planning and coordination with local emergency responders; and

+- (e) A list of the PPE available and where the PPE is located in the facility;

+- (8) Conduct drills or exercises at least annually to test and evaluate the effectiveness of the plan;

+(9) Notify the Emergency Management Director in the local jurisdiction where the biological agent is located and the BAR Program before a drill or exercise is conducted;

+(10) Notify the Emergency Management Director and the health officer in the local jurisdiction where the biological agent is located and the BAR Program immediately following a biological agent incident involving exposure or potential exposure as set forth in COMAR 10.06.01.03A;

+(11) Prepare a report of the results of a drill, exercise, or biological agent incident;

+(12) Review a report of the results of a drill, exercise, or biological incident to determine if the plan requires revision; and

+- (13) Within 10 days after a drill, exercise, or biological agent incident, submit a copy of the report to the: - (a) Emergency management director in the local jurisdiction where the biological agent is located; and - (b) BAR Program.